A Friend in Debt Needs Your Support, Not Your Charity

 - Not putting pressure on her to make big purchases just to fit in.

 - Not lending money to him (he needs your support, not your charity).

 - Respecting her choices and keeping any negative comments to yourself.

-Having a friend who is eager to get out of debt can be an interesting and insightful journey for you, as well.
+Having a friend in debt who’s eager to get out can be an interesting and insightful journey for you, as well.
 And good friends will remember and reciprocate the support you gave them if and when you need their support someday.